sidhu2690/TEST-REPO/README.md

 ## 2. Specific Task 2A: Event Classification with Masked Transformer Autoencoders

 ### Problem Overview
 This task focuses on event classification by learning meaningful representations from high-energy physics events.
-A masked Transformer autoencoder is used to pretrain on event data; its latent space is then leveraged by a downstream classifier to discriminate between signal and background events.
+A Transformer autoencoder is used to pretrain on event data; its latent space is then leveraged by a downstream classifier to discriminate between signal and background events.

 ### Dataset
 - **Source:** HIGGS dataset from the UCI Machine Learning Repository
 - **Data Subset:**
-  - **Training/Pretraining:** First 1.1 million events (using only the first 21 features)
+  - **Training/Pretraining:** First 1 million events (using only the first 21 features)
   - **Testing:** Last 100,000 events
 - **Feature Details:**
   Kinematic properties including transverse momentum (pT), pseudorapidity (η), and azimuthal angle (φ).
 The φ features are transformed into cosine and sine components for improved representation.